 In addition, Post Grid offers different templates for your post grid items, so there is no one standard template that can be adjusted just a little bit.
 Instead, there are plenty of other templates carefully crafted by web design experts.

 This sounds good, but there are cases when templates are insufficient, or maybe they are almost good for you.
 In such a case, there is a hidden treasure within Visual Composer you should know about – the Grid Builder.

 What is WordPress Posts Grid Builder? #

-Grid Builder is an inbuilt visual editor for creating custom grid item templates which can be used within grid elements of Visual Composer.
-Available under Visual Composer Settings in your WordPress Dashboard it is executed in the familiar Backend editor-style so you don’t have to struggle on how to use it.
+Grid Builder is an inbuilt visual editor for creating custom grid item templates that can be used within the grid elements of Visual Composer.
+Available under Visual Composer Settings in your WordPress Dashboard, it is executed in the familiar Backend editor style, so you don’t have to struggle to use it.

-With Grid Builder you are able to create unique grid item templates by applying special content elements with high customization options.
+With Grid Builder, you can create unique grid item templates by applying particular content elements with high customization options.
 All Grid Builder elements are divided into 2 groups:

 - Regular content elements

-Regular content elements are the same elements which you are using within Visual Composer like Text Block, Single Image and Separators.
-Those elements have static content which will stay the same on all grid instances.
-For example, you can apply separator to all your grid items which will use this template and they all will contain the same separator.
-These type of elements are usually used to create overall design and branding of your Post Grid.
+Those elements have static content, which will stay the same on all grid instances.
+For example, you can apply a separator to all your grid items, which will use this template, and they all will contain the same partition.
+These types of elements are usually used to create the overall design and branding of your Post Grid.

 Grid Builder Zones #